Morgan-Griffiths/wordle/README.md

 A nice heuristic for playing Wordle is to maximize the amount of information gained per guess.
 This is not necessarily optimal because maximizing information on a given round, may not maximize information gained over 2 or more rounds.

 For this agent however, we will simply be optimizing for the end result.
 Which will also solve the game in optimum average speed.

+## The RL Agent

+My approach here is modeled off of DeepMind's MuZero.
+It builds off previous work from DeepMind with AlphaGo and AlphaZero.
+A quick summary of MuZero is as follows:

+1. It builds an internal representation of the environment.
+This is called the 'Dynamics Function'.
+This function predicts the next state S', from the current state S, given action A. It also learns the reward function to predict the reward R.
+2. It has an encoder which takes the state S -> turns it into a hidden state H. Which is the input to the dynamics function.
+3. It has an Actor or policy network, which produces probabilities over actions given the current state S
+4. It has a Critic or value network, which produces the value of the current state V.
+5. As MuZero searches the tree, at each state the policy is queried and the probabilities are used to help select the next action.
+In addition there is the UCB (Upper confidance bound) algorithm which balances between exploration and exploitation.

+In essence there are 4 things at play.
+1. State encoder
+2. Dynamics function
+3. Policy
+4. Critic

+You can read the paper [here](https://arxiv.org/pdf/1911.08265.pdf).
+### How my implementation differs

+A key aspect of MuZero is its use in perfect information games.
+In such games, the dynamics function is deterministic.
+For example if i show you a chess board and tell you what my next move is.
+You know exactly what the next board position will be.
+This is not the case in Wordle.

+Because of this, instead of outputting S', i have the dynamics function output a probability distribution over next states.
+And then during tree search we sample from the distribution to get S'.
+This complicates the MCTS function a bit because now we have two types of nodes - state nodes which store action probabilities, and action nodes which store state probabilities.

+**Encoder**
+I dispense with the encoder because the wordle transition function is quite simple.
+And have the network iterate over actual game states.
+Also in a Typical MuZero algorithm it can search beyond the end of the game.
+Because Wordle is at MOST 6 rounds, that is unnecessary here.

+**The dynamics function**
+Outputs a probability distribution over results.
+There are 243 (5 squares, 3 possible outcomes for each square, 5^3) possible results.
+I save 0 for padding, so the results range from 1-244. winning game state is 244.

+**Reward function**
+- win           +1
+- no result      0
+- loss          -1
+The reward function:
+- 0 can happen on the first 5 turns
+- 1 can happen on any turn
+- -1 can only happen on the last turn

+Because there is only one vector [3,3,3,3,3] that corresponds to +1 ALWAYS, everything else is either 0 or -1 depending on whether it is the last turn or not.
+This means we don't need to use a NN to predict the reward, we can hardcode the reward and construct the reward distribution based on a boolean output that predicts whether its the last turn or not.
+Then when we sample S' we will index the corresponding reward.

 ## Encodings